democracy-how/democracy-how/README.md

 Scientific research cannot be properly done if people aren’t allowed to spread information freely and if scientists are lying.
 For example in USSR during 1920-1964 Lysenko suppressed scientists that didn’t agree with his falsified biological theories.
 Thousands of academics were silenced, sent to concentration camps, and were executed.
 As a consequence genetics studies in USSR were stagnated with false ideas for decades and didn’t progress till political persecution of geneticists stopped.
 Presently the scientific process in democratic countries is free.
 However, the access to scientific articles to the general public requires payment even though most of the scientific research is funded by the public via taxation.

 Capitalism does not have to be associated with Democracy.
-In fact there are good examples of dictatorial countries where capitalism prosperes, such as China and Singapore.
+Infact there are good examples of dictatorial countries where capitalism prospers, such as China and Singapore.
 However, Capitalism does prosper in democratic countries due to freedom.
 When one spends time learning how technical startups become prosperous companies, one clear pattern is seen, innovation is related to freedom of economic activity.
 If a young company cannot iterate on business ideas and test them in practise, then such company can’t grow.

 # Economic base of democratization